Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ExplorationWaterways & Vessels.
 A significant historical year for this entry is 1673.

 Location.
 41° 31.594′ N, 88° 4.944′ W. Marker is in Joliet, Illinois, in Will County.
-Marker can be reached from the intersection of North Ottawa Street (U.S. 6) and Van Buren Street.
+It can be reached from the intersection of North Ottawa Street (U.S. 6) and Van Buren Street.
 Marker is located on the fourth floor of a parking garage, where the entrance is at the intersection of Van Buren and Ottawa Streets.
 Touch for map.
 Marker is at or near this postal address: 103 N Ottawa Street, Joliet IL 60432, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Level 2: Jacques Marquette (here, next to this marker); Level 5: Frederich Bartleson (here, next to this marker); Level 3: Charles Reed (here, next to this marker); Level 4: J.D.
+At least 8 other markers are within walking distance of this marker: Level 2: Jacques Marquette (here, next to this marker); Level 5: Frederich Bartleson (here, next to this marker); Level 3: Charles Reed (here, next to this marker); Level 4: J.D.
 Paige (a few steps from this marker); The Marx Brothers (within shouting distance of this marker); Joliet Public Library (within shouting distance of this marker); Fehrenbacher Building

 Paid Advertisement